 I’ve recently seen pictures of garden beds with a few pieces of straw that the gardener obviously considered to be mulched.
 It made me realize there are those who think of mulching as a light covering of straw (or other organic material) and/or think they can obtain all the benefits of mulching from this light layer.

 If you want to obtain the results and benefits that I get from mulching you have to use mulch with a free hand.
 You can’t just sprinkle a few fork-fulls of mulch across a bed and think you’re going to reap all the rewards mulch has to offer.

 Pile the straw on the beds and mulch your paths.
 When you pile loose straw on it’ll look like a lot, but will quickly settle to an inch or so.
 Aim for two to six inches of mulch after it’s settled.

 There’s always a time to use a light layer of straw.
 For example, newly planted seed beds, on small transplants like lettuce and even onions, so the mulch won’t be too heavy for them.
 As they grow, you can continually add more straw to increase the depth of the mulch.

 Now is the time to think ahead so you’ll have all your beds mulched when the weather starts to warm and the rain stops.

 When you plant things like lettuce seed or seedlings and/or onions sprinkle a light layer on to keep the soil from drying.
 Be ready in another week (or possibly less) to add more.

 If you want to know a lot more about mulching, be sure to review the posts listed below.
-Also, I think you’ll find the pictures on the various posts to be helpful.
+Also, you’ll find the pictures on the various posts to be helpful.

-Enjoy all the time you’ll save by mulching and enjoy the great benefits and more successful garden as well!
+Enjoy all the time you’ll save by mulching.
+And enjoy the great benefits and a more successful garden as well!